Presbyterian Boys' Senior High School: Houses

+Extracurricular activities

 Alliance

 Presbyterian Boys' Secondary School, PRESEC has an ongoing alliance with their fellow Presbyterian Girls' school, Aburi Girls' Secondary School, ABUGISS.
 The alliance is known as PRE-GISS.

 Odadeɛ Radio

 In December 2021, the 1981 year group of the alumni of the school launched an internet radio station called Odadeɛ Radio to serve both the school and its alumni and others worldwide.
 It is claimed that this is the first Senior High School in Ghana to have its own radio station.
 The station was established to generate increased interest by the students in media studies fields such as journalism, news reporting, photography and media management.
 It is also to support educational activities of the school and the mentorship programmes of the alumni.
 The first manager of the radio station is John Addo-Fening of the 1981 alumnus who is also the Chief Executive Officer of Rite 90.1 FM radio station.